 Figma Learning Resources

 Those were five helpful quick tips for working with properties in Figma.
-Take things to the next level by watching our series of Figma courses on Tuts+:
+Take things to the next level by trying our free Figma tutorial or watching our series of Figma courses on Tuts+:

 - FigmaBeyond the Basics: FigmaAdi Purdila